yonatankatz/jpeg-encryptor/README.md

 ## Why should I use it?
 There are better ways to encrypt a file - no matter if it's a jpeg or any other format (not necessarily an image).
-Using this algorithm allows you to enctypt a jpeg file - and still **all image viewers will be able to see this image**, read it, and show some kind of image.
+Using this algorithm allows you to encrypt a jpeg file - and still **all image viewers will be able to see this image**, read it, and show some kind of image.

 ## How to use it?